 configuration parameter), as shown here:

-Thus, a MySQL Cluster with 4 data nodes has 4 node groups if
+Thus, an NDB Cluster with 4 data nodes has 4 node groups if

 NoOfReplicas is set to 1

 config.ini file, 2 node groups if